vanshwassan/EthereumZurich-Hackathon/README.md

 ### Introduction to API3 for Eth Zurich hackers

-Zürich is one of the last European cities that hasn't had a major Ethereum focused event despite its clear importance within the Ethereum
+Zürich is one of the last European cities that hasn't had a major Ethereum focused event despite its clear importance within the Ethereum community.

 API3 is happy to be delivering a bounty challenge as part of the weekend, and welcome hackers to participate in the challenge whilst learning more about first-party oracles!